8eauty/JS-Static-Methods-ES6-Getters-Setters-ES6-Inheritance-ES6-Method-Overriding-...---Post-Class---/README.md

-it is  a example of classical inheritance
+it is  an example of classical inheritance